The Notre Dame Women's Soccer team took part in the 2009 Women's College Cup Media Day.

 Waldrum's coaching savvy was on full display in that 2009 season, as he calmly steered Notre Dame back from an injury-ravaged 3-3-0 start with a 19-match unbeaten streak (18-0-1) that included 13 consecutive wins during the final two months of the season.
 The Irish also rolled up 13 shutouts in that 19-match run and charged all the way to their fourth consecutive College Cup appearance, collecting their 11th BIG EAST Tournament crown along the way.

-The 2008 season was arguably one of the best in Waldrum's storied coaching career, as he piloted Notre Dame to a school-record 26 victories (all to start the season) and a fourth NCAA College Cup berth in five seasons, as well as a third trip to the national championship match in that span.
+The 2008 season was among the best in Waldrum's storied coaching career, as he piloted Notre Dame to a school-record 26 victories to start the season and a fourth NCAA College Cup berth in five years, as well as a third trip to the national championship match in that span.
 The Irish also collected their 10th BIG EAST postseason title with a dramatic 1-0 overtime win over Connecticut and trailed for only 4:05 all season, with Notre Dame fielding three All-Americans (Hanks, Bock, Carrie Dew) and the Hermann Trophy recipient, as well as four major BIG EAST award winners, including Waldrum's fifth coach of the year honor.